Rohit-968/Flight_Delay_Predictor/README.md

 ## Outcome / Use Case:

 Provides actionable insights for airlines and passengers to anticipate flight delays.
 Also showcases skills in AI, business analytics, and user-facing dashboard development
+Uses Streamlit to give real time flight fare based on delays or other unaddressed issues.